 In order to implement Summit Learning, schools must identify a way to include three major components - Mentoring, Projects, and Self-Direction - into their weekly schedule.

-B. Mentor each student in 1:1 check-ins at least 10 mins/week.
+B. Consistently mentor each student in 1:1 check-ins.

 Summit Learning teachers are prepared to deeply understand, connect with, and support each one of their students.
 Every student has a mentor with whom they meet regularly.
-At Program schools, mentors check in with their mentees for a 10-minute, one-to-one meeting every week.
+We recommend mentoring take place on a bi-weekly basis for at least 10 minutes.

 Mentors commit to providing personalized support and getting to know students as whole people: academically, socially, and emotionally.

-The weekly check-in and any other organic mentor support revolve around ensuring that a student's daily actions and current progress are aligned to their individual long-term goals and aspirations.
+The bi-weekly check-in and any other organic mentor support revolve around ensuring that a student's daily actions and current progress are aligned to their individual long-term goals and aspirations.

 We know that scheduling is a complex process!
-We've found the key to maintaining these weekly check-ins has been empowering grade-level teams to manipulate the daily schedule to accommodate mentor time or have a set time blocked out for these mentoring check-ins.
+We've found the key to maintaining these bi-weekly check-ins has been empowering grade-level teams to manipulate the daily schedule to accommodate mentor time or have a set time blocked out for these mentoring check-ins.

 3. Instruction and Assessment

 A. Engage students in projects and assess student performance based on the Summit Cognitive Skills Rubric.

 Students engage in rich, authentic projects in English, science, and history to develop and practice cognitive skills.
 Cognitive skills are essential and transferable lifelong skills, such as asking questions, researching, identifying patterns and relationships, and speaking and listening.
 We truly value these skills, and we're serious about assessing them as well as making them transparent to students, teachers, and parents.